seankhliao/mono/_web/sean.liao.dev/src/skincare.md

 ###### Rohto Mentholatum Medicated Lip Stick

+It's really stiff at first, though seems to be better after some use.
-It's really stiff? and hard to get it to rub off on my lips.
+Still hard to get it to rub off on my lips, especially when wet.
 It also has that intense cooling feeling when you put it on.

 #### moisturizers